egomezmo/Portfolio-GOME/README.md

 1. Liri Node App.
 LIRI is a Language Interpretation and Recognition Interface.
 1. Node.js & MySQL.
 An app creating an Amazon-like storefront with the MySQL.
 1. Friend Finder.
 Node and Express Servers.
 1. Eat Da Burger.
 Develop in Node Express Handlebars.
+1. Project 2.
+Task, manager, notes and more.
+Sequelize the Task.
+1. All the News That's Fit to Scrape.
+Scrape news from another site with Mongoose and Cheerio